nobuyukinyuu/angelfont-tryouts/README.md

 angelfont-tryouts
 =================

-This is a fork of the variable-width font module AngelFont which provides bugfixes and optimizations over the pack-in version.
+This is a fork of the variable-width font module AngelFont which provides bugfixes and optimizations over the Monkey pack-in version.

 ## Features
 * Ascii-encoded .fnt loading, no conversion necessary